-Semolina pudding recipe or semolina porridge is a easy and nutrittious breakfast that little ones just adore.
+Semolina pudding recipe or semolina porridge is a easy and nutritious breakfast that little ones just adore.
 And big ones too.
 Just a few ingredients and you get the most amazing pudding ever.
 It can also be considered a dessert, and served either hot or cold.

-Wait, have l mentioned how ridiculously easy to make this is?
+Wait, have l mentioned how ridiculously easy to make this semolina pudding recipe is?
 Ready in well under 10 minutes and a bowl of sheer goodness is right there in front of you.
 It’s basically made of 2 ingredients: milk and semolina, but you can choose to make it as flavourful and sweet as you like.

 Warning!
 You are in great danger of becoming a semolina pudding addict!!!
 Ah, the little things in life!
 The great thing about this pudding is that you can have it completely guilt free!
 It makes a great alternative to the good old oat porridge.
 Top it either with cinnamon only or your favourite jam, fresh fruit or nuts.
 Or fruit and nuts together.